 Collab London colleges are leaders in training the next generation of health and social care workers.

-Barnet Southgate is one of the largest colleges in the Greater London region, covering North London and Hertfordshire, with over 14,000 learners, 1,500 courses and hundreds of apprenticeships on four campuses and three specialist training centres.
+Barnet and Southgate is one of the largest colleges in the Greater London region, covering North London and Hertfordshire, with over 14,000 learners, 1,500 courses and hundreds of apprenticeships on four campuses and three specialist training centres.

-The Capital City College Group is comprised of Westminster Kingsway and City and Islington Colleges.
+Capital City College Group is comprised of Westminster Kingsway and City and Islington Colleges.
 Westminster Kingsway offers academic courses, vocational programmes and apprenticeships at all levels to around 14,000 students.
 City and Islington College has around 13,000 students offering a range of provision at both higher and lower levels.

-Lewisham Southwark College is a further education college with three campuses in Southwark, Lewisham and Deptford.
+Lewisham Southwark College is a further education college with campuses in Southwark, Lewisham and Deptford.
 The college boasts 13,000 students and close to 500 apprentices.
 LeSoCo's specialisms include performing arts, ICT and construction and have recently invested £41 million into modern Southwark campus facilities.